Superfund Research Program

 What is the focus of your research at the Columbia University SRP Center?

 My research focuses on identifying and unraveling the impacts of metal exposure on the cardiometabolic health of indigenous communities.
 I collaborate closely with the Strong Heart Study and the multidisciplinary team at CUNP SRP.
-With the support of an SRP KC Donnelly Externship award, I am also collaborating with the team at the UNM SRP Center and getting involved in a community-based nutritional intervention to reduce toxicity in indigenous communities exposed to high levels of uranium and other toxic metals.
+With the support of an SRP KC Donnelly Externship award, I am also collaborating with the team at the UNM SRP Center and getting involved in a community-based nutritional intervention to reduce toxicity in communities exposed to high levels of uranium and other toxic metals.

 How did you become interested in this work?